 Old-fashioned family activities make this event one of the best in Columbus.
-Set in a re-created 19th-century village activities include a Grand Procession, patriotic speeches, Muffins baseball, a concert by the Ohio Village Singers, and a community dance.
-They will even have pie-eating contests!
-Be sure to check the site for most updated calendar times.
+Set in a re-created 19th-century village, the celebration includes a Grand Procession, patriotic speeches, Muffins baseball, a concert by the Ohio Village Singers, and a community dance.
+They will even have pie-eating contests.

 Dublin Independence Day Celebration